GSA/digitalgov.gov/content/posts/2015-07-20-the-content-corner-determining-your-users-needs.md

 If there is something that is hard to find or a process on your site is not working correctly or is confusing to a user, the second person after the user to know about it will most likely be a member of your help desk staff.
 If your site has the benefit of having this level of regular customer interaction, I strongly recommend taking advantage of it.
 More and more I have my help desk manager involved in everything from blog posts to user interface design.

-## Talk to your Users
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Social-Business-Meeting-Rawpixel-Ltd-iStock-Thinkstock-179604739.jpg" alt="Social Business Meeting" %}
+## Talk to your Users {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Social-Business-Meeting-Rawpixel-Ltd-iStock-Thinkstock-179604739.jpg" alt="Social Business Meeting" %}

 There are tons of resources already available about [usability on DigitalGov](https://www.WHATEVER/resources/digitalgov-user-experience-program/digitalgov-user-experience-program-usability-starter-kit/) and some of the challenges particular to federal government and the public sector.
 All the [information regarding the Paperwork Reduction Act (PRA)](https://www.WHATEVER/resources/paperwork-reduction-act-fast-track-process/) is invaluable in my experience.

 I also relied heavily on the available resources on [user interviews](https://www.WHATEVER/2015/05/26/5-crucial-steps-for-conducting-an-effective-customer-interview/) as a great reference and a way to get up to speed quickly.
 A personal suggestion when planning to do user interviews is to respect the subject’s time by being as prepared as possible.
 I really made it a point to probably over-thank my subjects, and by being very prepared and efficient during our time together, it reflected my respect for their time.

 During my most recent set of user interviews, I conducted all of them via phone due to time and travel budget constraints.
 In-person interviews, especially when getting user impressions on navigation or ability to find content, are most effective.
 Due to the needs of my upcoming phase of discovery, I am definitely planning on in-person interviews, especially to study user reactions to content displayed on a mobile device and how they swipe or tap to complete certain tasks.
 The visual cues that you can pick up by watching a user interact with your content or site can many times tell you far more than an entire set of interview questions.